fischerphilipp/CloudSyncMonitor/README.md

 This Cloud Sync monitor offers the following funcionality:
 -

+#### The template deploys two components:
+- The Azure Logic App containing the monitoring logic
+- An Office / Microsoft 365 API connection, which is used to connect to your mail account to send the notification mails

 ## Prerequisites
 ### Cloud Central Refresh Token
 The Azure Logic uses a refresh token provided through NetApp Cloud Central, which in turn is used to generate an access token for Accessing the API Services for Cloud Sync.